Agile project management is an approach that sees solutions evolve through collaboration over the life of the project.

 Participants should be able to:

-- Explain the strengths and weaknesses of the Agile approach
+- Explain the elements of Scrum methodology approach